Are Europeans abandoned to populism?

 Question: ″Concerning the European Union, which of the following opinions do you most agree with?″

-″You’re not in favour of the European Union and you’d like for your country to leave it″
+Response: ″You’re not in favour of the European Union and you’d like for your country to leave it″

 Base: EU countries